 - Responsible Conduct in Research Training.
 This is a discussion course in research ethics required for all incoming Ph.D. students in biomedical programs at Duke.
 Students will attend a day-long meeting during their Orientation week.
 Students are then required to continue their training by attending at least three Responsible Conduct in Research Forums (making a total of 6 credit hours) within the first three years of their program of study.
 This number may be increased at any time to meet changes in federal regulations.

 - Principles of Cognitive Neuroscience I. A comprehensive introduction to the field, including the neuroanatomy, neurophysiology and methodologies needed by cognitive neuroscientists.
 3 credits.

 - Cognitive Neuroscience Presentation Colloquium.
 Course designed to ensure that students become proficient in scientific presentations, of both their own work and that of others.
-The course entails a weekly lunchtime meeting at which students take turns presenting, each student typically presenting once per semester.
+This year-long course entails two weekly lunchtime meetings, one being a journal club and the other a colloquium/talk series.
 Meetings include discussion and constructive feedback by the group, on both the scientific content and the effectiveness of the presentation.
-Registration required every Fall for all CNAP students until completion of degree.
+Registration required for 1st and 2nd-year CNAP students until completion of degree.
 1 credit.

 - Optional elective 1 – 3 credits

 - First Laboratory Rotation: 3 – 5 credits

 - Neurobiology of Disease.
 Intensive January course.
 2 credits.